-A dopamine detox entails fasting from dopamine producing activities, or “pleasures,” for a certain amount of time with the hope of decreasing reward sensitivity.
+A dopamine detox entails fasting from dopamine producing activities, or “pleasures,” with the hope of decreasing reward sensitivity.
 However, there is no scientific evidence to support this method.

 Those who attempt a dopamine detox aim to detach themselves from everyday stimuli, such as social media, sugar, or shopping.
 They are replaced in favor of less impulsive habits and lifestyle choices.
 The fast can last for a few hours or several days.